iArazar/iArazar/README.md

-### Hi I'm Arian Alijani 👋
+### Hi, I'm Arian Alijani
-A software engineer, a Python developer, and a Junior Machine Learning Engineer.
+A Python developer, Software QA Tester, and Junior Machine Learning Engineer.
 A team player with the ability to multi-task and a passion for products.

 - 🔭 I’m currently working on an e-Health open-source project ([MishkaOCR](https://github.com/mishka-group/mishka-ocr))